XuanTung95/simple_platform_view/README.md

 | Linux           | 	❌    |

 #### Download the custom engine
-Download the custom Flutter version [Here](https://github.com/XuanTung95/flutter/releases) Unzip downloaded `flutter.zip` file.
+Download the custom Flutter version [Here](https://github.com/XuanTung95/flutter/releases).

+Unzip the downloaded `flutter.zip` file.

-Run this command to download the custom engine artifacts for the first time.
+Run the following command to download the custom engine artifacts for the first time:

 ```
    $ path_to_custom_version/flutter/bin/flutter doctor
 ```

-Then use it as normal Flutter.
+Then use it same as a normal Flutter installation:

 ```
    $ path_to_custom_version/flutter/bin/flutter build apk